mmuller88/cdk-api-gateway/Readme.md

 After the deployment you will see the API's URL, which represents the url you can then use.

+## Deploy Multistack

+Run `npm run build && cdk deploy '*'`.
+This will build and deploy / redeploy all Stacks to your AWS Account.

 ## Destroy

 Run `cdk destroy`